Woodhaven Boulevard station (IND Queens Boulevard Line): Station layout

 There are four tracks and two side platforms; the two center express tracks are used by the E and F trains at all times except late nights.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between Grand Avenue–Newtown to the west and 63rd Drive–Rego Park to the east.

+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 At either end of both platforms are bellmouth provisions to allow conversion into an express station.
 The tunnel wall extends outward to allow space for the two side platforms to be replaced with island platforms, and for the local tracks to be relocated outside the island platforms.
 The station would have accommodated a major system expansion, with additional service coming from the Roosevelt Avenue Terminal station and the former LIRR Rockaway Line.
 Requests to convert the station were also put forward by the local community shortly after the station opened, due to heavy bus traffic feeding into the station and overcrowding at the Roosevelt Avenue express stop.

 The name tablets on this station still retain the original name of Woodhaven Boulevard–Slattery Plaza.
-The tilework in this station consists of blue bands with a black border, similar to the tilework found at the Elmhurst Avenue stop, two stations west.
+The tilework in this station consists of blue tile bands with a black border, similar to the tilework found at the Elmhurst Avenue stop, two stations west.
+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the blue tiles used at the Woodhaven Boulevard station are also used at Jackson Heights-Roosevelt Avenue, the next express station to the west, while a different tile color is used at Forest Hills–71st Avenue, the next express station to the east.
+Blue tiles are similarly used at the other local stations between Roosevelt Avenue and 71st Avenue.
+Near the edges of the platforms, I-beam piers are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the walls adjoining each platform.

 The station's full-length mezzanine allows crossover from any of the station's four staircases from each platform, with a total of eight staircases from the mezzanine to platform level.
 There is no direct indoor access to the Queens Center Mall's entrance at the northwest corner of Queens Boulevard and 59th Avenue from the mezzanine.
 The 1996 artwork here is called In Memory of The Lost Battalion by Pablo Tauler.
 It uses nine support beams in the station's mezzanine wrapped in different materials— including glass, iron, and stainless steel—to honor the soldiers who served in the 77th Infantry Division during World War I.